Simponi Aria (golimumab)

 Simponi Aria is the intravenous version of the Simponi biologic.
-It has been approved by U.S. Food and Drug Administration for the treatment of psoriatic arthritis.
+It has been approved for the treatment of psoriatic arthritis.

 What is Simponi Aria?